Teapotka/slovovyr/README.md

 ---

 **The [Wordle](https://wordlegame.org/) site was taken as a basis, we do NOT appropriate the idea and design elements.**
-This project uses the Next.js framework for the development of client and server parts and auxiliary libraries: TypeScript, ... (to be added).
+This project uses the Next.js framework for the development of client and server parts and auxiliary libraries: TypeScript, React Transition Group, Classnames, Redux Toolkit, Jest, Cheerio, Axios, Next Cors, Anime.js ...(to be added).

 ### Structure
 + /pages - project pages and api
     + /api - api of the dictionary of the Ukrainian language
 + /components - page components
 + /fonts - project font
-+ /styles - project styles
++ /styles - project styles (SMACSS)
 + /public - public data
 + /assets - React Components as svg
 + /store - Redux Toolkit store